seongOL/Efficient-Operationg-System-Scheduler-Design-for-Serverless-FaaS-Workloads/README.md

 # Efficient Operating System Scheduler Design for Serverless (FaaS) Workloads
-Custom User-Level Scheduler for OpenFaaS using Azure Functions Trace 2019
+Custom Scheduler for OpenFaaS using Azure Functions Trace 2019

 ---

 ## Overview

 This repository contains the implementation of a **user-level custom scheduler** designed to improve performance in serverless Function-as-a-Service (FaaS) environments.
-The scheduler operates at the **gateway/request-dispatch level**, without modifying the Linux kernel, and aims to:
+The scheduler operates at the **gateway/request level**, without modifying the Linux kernel, and aims to:

 - Reduce excessive Context Switching inside function containers
-- Improve tail latency stability (p95/p99) under bursty serverless workloads
 - Prevent slow/straggler functions from degrading system-wide performance
 - Provide consistent scheduling efficiency across highly irregular workloads

-This work is based on the research conducted for my undergraduate thesis:

-“Serverless(FaaS)환경에서 효율적인 운영체제 스케줄러 개발에 대한 연구”
-(Efficient Operating System Scheduler Design for Serverless (FaaS) Workloads)**

 ---